-If you are a regular employee resigning to care for a dependent parent, spouse or child, you may want to bridge your service.
+If you're a regular employee resigning to care for a dependent parent, spouse or child, you may want to bridge your service.

-When you bridge service, you are eligible to have your previous service and benefits based on service seniority reinstated should you be re-employed as a regular employee.
+When you bridge service, you're eligible to have your previous service and benefits based on service seniority reinstated should you be re-employed as a regular employee.
 Employees bridging service also have in-service status when applying for jobs.

-Bridging cannot be claimed retroactively—you must notify your supervisor of the possibility of bridging service in your resignation letter.
+Bridging can't be claimed retroactively—you must notify your supervisor of the possibility of bridging service in your resignation letter.

 To Qualify for Bridging

-- State in your resignation letter that you are leaving to care for a dependent parent, spouse or child
+- State in your resignation letter that you're leaving to care for a dependent parent, spouse or child.

-- Ensure your break in service does not exceed six years
+- Ensure your break in service doesn't exceed six years.

-When you qualify for bridging, it is your responsibility to declare your in-service status on job applications.
+When you qualify for bridging, it's your responsibility to declare your in-service status on job applications.

-Once you are re-hired and have passed your probationary period, your supervisor can submit a request to have your previous service and applicable benefits reinstated.
+Once you're re-hired and have passed your probationary period, your supervisor can submit a request to have your previous service and applicable benefits reinstated.

 As referenced in your employment agreement, your break in service can be no longer than six years.
-When resigning directly from Maternity/Parental Leaves (without returning to work), the clock starts ticking for the six-year period at the beginning of the maternity/parental leaves.
-The six-year period does not begin on the date you resign.
+When resigning directly from Maternity/Parental Leaves (without returning to work), the clock starts ticking for the six year period at the beginning of the maternity/parental leaves.
+The six year period doesn't begin on the date you resign.
 This can often mean a year has already passed when the resignation is processed.